Heart of Westwood

 This project taught me how powerful it is to think about mobility as both a systems problem and a product experience problem.

-I learned that great transportation design is not only about throughput or infrastructure.
-It is about reducing uncertainty, helping people make decisions, and designing moments of support into stressful environments.
+Transportation design is not only about throughput, infrastructure, or moving people faster.
+It is also about reducing uncertainty, helping people make decisions, and designing moments of support into environments that can otherwise feel stressful or confusing.

 I also learned how much value sits at the intersection of physical and digital design.
-The kiosk became strongest when it was treated not as an isolated screen, but as part of the architecture, circulation, and service logic of the hub itself.
+The kiosk became strongest when it was treated as part of the architecture, circulation, and service logic of the hub.
+It was not just a screen placed inside a building.
+It was the user facing layer that helped people understand and use the larger system.

-Another major lesson was around strategic framing.
-A concept becomes much more compelling when it is tied to a real inflection point.
-In this case, the D-Line made the project feel urgent, and the underused parking structure made it feel actionable.
+Another major lesson was the importance of strategic timing.
+A concept becomes more compelling when it is tied to a real inflection point.
+In this case, the D-Line made the project feel urgent, the 2028 Olympics added pressure, and Parking Structure 32 made the opportunity feel physically actionable.

 Reflection

-The most important thing we did well was avoid making the work feel like a generic future city concept.
+The most important thing we did well was avoid making the work feel like a generic future city proposal.

-If I were continuing the project, the next step would be to push deeper into operational detail and validation.
-I would want to prototype the kiosk assistant with real riders, test how it performs across different user groups, and pressure test the hub during peak event scenarios.
-I would also want to explore the service model, maintenance model, and implementation pathway that could make the concept truly viable.
+If I were continuing the project, I would push deeper into operational detail and validation.
+I would want to prototype the kiosk assistant with real riders, test it across different user groups, and evaluate how it performs during peak commute and event scenarios.
+I would also want to explore the service model, maintenance model, staffing needs, safety considerations, and implementation pathway that could make the concept more viable.